robail-yasrab/RootNav-2.0/README.md

 ### Dataset Directory Format
 Please follow the below given directory formate for the training process.
-For dataset preparation (RSML to Annotations), please refer to our [[RSML_to_Annotations](https://github.com/robail-yasrab/RSML-to-Image.git)] script.
+For dataset preparation (RSML to Annotations), please refer to our [RSML_to_Annotations](https://github.com/robail-yasrab/RSML-to-Image.git) script to generate Colored GT.
+To generate final GT, use Colorder GT and use [Final GT](https://github.com/robail-yasrab/RGB_GT_Encoding) script.

 ```
 - Roots
   -- train  (training dataset images)